Sharpmony Harmony Rules

 Their figured bass notation are as follows:

-1. Dominant 7th over tonic pedal: The fifth is not used in any voice.
-We use +7 as figured bass.
+1. Common-tone dominant chord: The fifth is not used in any voice.
+We use +7 as figured bass

-1. Half-diminished over tonic pedal: The third is not used in any voice.
+1. Common-tone Half-diminished chord The third is not used in any voice.
 We use +7/6 as figured bass.

-1. Diminished over tonic: The same as with the half-diminished, adding the accidental to the figured bass.
+1. Common-tone Diminished chord: The same as with the half-diminished, adding the accidental to the figured bass.

 Observations